-3. Aims
+4. Aims

-3.1.
-To demonstrate how the School will foster an active and positive safeguarding culture in all aspects of school life and throughout the entire school community.

-- 3.2.
-To clarify the processes in place for Child Protection in the event of suspected abuse. - 3.3.
-To ensure all staff are aware of and have to access to the Key Contacts (including those responsible for Early Help) who will advise and guide in ensuring the best possible outcomes for all children and young people in the school. - 3.4.
-To raise awareness of and provide guidance for the different types of abuse that occur including specific safeguarding issue such as FGM, forced marriage and sexting. - 3.5.
-To set out the manner in which staff will be inducted and trained to enable them to carry out their safeguarding responsibilities. - 3.6.
-To reinforce the importance of good communication, thorough record keeping and careful evidence taking to enable all professional agencies to act in the best interest of the child.

-4. Roles, Responsibilities and Key contacts.
+- 4.1.
+To demonstrate how the School will foster an active and positive safeguarding culture in all aspects of school life and throughout the entire school community. - 4.2.
+To clarify the processes in place for Child Protection in the event of suspected abuse. - 4.3.
+To ensure all staff are aware of and have to access to the Key Contacts (including those responsible for Early Help) who will advise and guide in ensuring the best possible outcomes for all children and young people in the school. - 4.4.
+To raise awareness of and provide guidance for the different types of abuse that occur as well as providing information and guidance on specific safeguarding issues - 4.5.
+To set out the manner in which staff will be inducted and trained to enable them to carry out their safeguarding responsibilities. - 4.6.
+To reinforce the importance of good communication, thorough record keeping and careful evidence taking to enable all professional agencies to act in the best interest of the child. - 4.7.
+To highlight and reference the key statutory and guidance documents which will be used regularly by school staff to keep children safe at BMS. - 5.
+Roles, Responsibilities and Key contacts.

-4.1 The Governing Body
+5.1 The Governing Body

 The Governing Body fully accepts their responsibility to comply with their duties under legislation and will ensure that the policies, procedures and training within the school are effective and comply with the law at all times.
-A full description of the responsibilities can also be found in the Harpur Trust Safeguarding Policy 2021.
+A full description of the responsibilities can also be found in the Harpur Trust Safeguarding Policy 2024.
+The nominated Safeguarding Governor is Mr Toni Munno.
+The Chair of Governors is Mrs Shirley Jackson.
 The Governing Body will: